TPU-Mersenne-Prime-Search/TensorPrime/TESTING.md

 ```

 ## CI
-A GitHub action to automatically run tests is currently a WIP.
-The tests will automatically kick off when a new pull request is opened to merge into `master`.
+A GitHub action will automatically run all the tests in tests.py when either
+1. A PR is opened to merge into the `master` branch
+2. A push is made to the `master` branch

+The outcome of these tests will be reported in "Conversation" section of the PR.